Jace Peterson Preview, Player Props: Diamondbacks vs. Reds

 Jace Peterson At The Plate

-- Peterson is batting .218 with seven doubles, four triples, six home runs and 42 walks.
+- Peterson has seven doubles, four triples, six home runs and 42 walks while hitting .215.

-- Peterson has reached base via a hit in 55 games this year (of 110 played), and had multiple hits in 12 of those games.

-- In 21 games this year (19.1%), Peterson has picked up an RBI, and in eight of those games (7.3%) he had two or more.
+- In 21 games this season (18.9%), Peterson has picked up an RBI, and in eight of those games (7.2%) he had two or more.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.